buyili/adb-tools/README.md

 # ADB Tools

-A simple GUI for ADB.
+A simple GUI for ADB and Scrcpy.

 ## Environment